Also known as: planche leans, lean rocks, planche rock, pseudo planche lean, planche lean progression

 How to Do Planche Lean Rocks

-- Protract and depress: Protract the scapula and depress the shoulders (sternum up).
-Externally rotate elbows so creases face forward to activate the chest.
+- Protract and depress: Protract the scapula and depress shoulders, sternum up and shoulders back; externally rotate elbows so creases face forward to engage chest.

 Muscle Groups